Protecting Your Interests After You Have Been Injured At Work

 If you have been involved in an accident or suffered an injury during the course of your employment and are wondering what to do, you should immediately:

 - Seek medical treatment

 - Fill out an incident report

-Your employer will secure first aid and provide appropriate medical care for your injury.
+Your employer should secure first aid and provide appropriate medical care for your injury.
 In an emergency, proceed directly to the nearest emergency care facility.
 As soon as your injury is stabilized enough to contact me, call to schedule a consultation so that we can discuss your workers’ compensation claim.

 Workers’ Compensation Disability And Medical Payments